RajabDildar/blog-agent/README.md

 Code requirement
 ```

-This structure allows the worker nodes to generate individual sections independently.
+This structure allows individual worker nodes to generate different sections of the blog.

 ---

-## Parallel Section Generation
+# Parallel Section Generation

-The project uses LangGraph's `Send` mechanism to distribute blog-writing tasks to worker nodes.
+The project uses LangGraph's `Send` mechanism to distribute blog-writing tasks.

 Conceptually: